Lover Come Back (1946 film)

-Lover Come Back is a 1946 romantic comedy film directed by William A. Seiter.
-The film stars George Brent, Lucille Ball and Vera Zorina in her last film role.
+Lover Come Back is a 1946 American romantic comedy film directed by William A. Seiter and starring George Brent, Lucille Ball and Vera Zorina.
 Supporting actors include Raymond Walburn and Charles Winninger.

 To avoid confusion with Lover Come Back (1961), this film was retitled When Lovers Meet for television.

 Plot

 Kay Williams is anxious to provide feminine companionship to her war correspondent husband upon his return from service, but is jealous when she notices her husband with a beautiful combat photographer.
 The couple divorces but eventually makes amends; hence, "lovers come back".